GauravDhavale/Machine-Learning/Classification with SVM DT and Boosting/readme.txt

 6. The project will print the output as well as operation its performing as a status in console.
 It will take approx. 35 min to complete.

-7. Project report is Report.docx file
+7. Project report is Project_Report.pdf file